Europe and Nato’s Libya nightmare outcome would leave Russian and Turkish military bases staring across the Med

 France, Turkey in war of words

-The past couple of days, meanwhile, have seen Turkey and France enter into a war of words over the situation in Syria.
+The past couple of days, meanwhile, have seen Turkey and France enter into a war of words over the situation in Libya.

 In an interview with La Croix newspaper on June 16, French Foreign Minister Jean-Yves Le Drian reiterated that Paris was not taking sides in Libya, but said that Turkey endangered European security by sending Syrian fighters to the country.
 “It’s a danger to ourselves, an unacceptable strategic risk, because it’s 200 kilometres (124 miles) from the Italian coast,” he said.

 France has denied claims that it supports Haftar, though it previously gave him assistance in fighting Islamist militants.
-It has also stopped short of criticising countries that openly support him, such as Egypt and the United Arab Emirates, but has repeatedly criticised Turkey’s stance.
+It has also stopped short of criticising countries that openly support him, such as Egypt and the United Arab Emirates, while it has repeatedly criticised Turkey’s stance.

 Insisting Paris has swung behind Haftar, Turkey on June 16 angrily accused France of exacerbating the crisis in Libya and violating UN and Nato decisions by supporting his forces against the internationally recognised GNA.